microsoft/vs-streamjsonrpc/doc/connecting.md

 This library includes several built-in protocol variants and options, and you can add your own.
 This is all documented in our [extensibility](extensibility.md) document.

 In the remaining samples in this section we use the convenient static `Attach` method which instantiates the class with the default settings and begins listening for messages immediately.
-Samples for changing aspects of the protocol are further below in the next section.
+Samples for changing aspects of the protocol are in [a section below](#Configuring).

 ### Client